 The result should be: true, exciting, relevant and differentiating.

 You might go through different iterations of your values.
 It’s okay as long as the core remains the same, and only the wording changes.

 You need a story people understand, and care about.
 These values will provide the base for that story, and that will be the cohesive force keeping your team together in the rough times.
 And that could be the story you will sell in your employer brand.

 There are many practices you can use to keep your culture intact, to get your new hires to understand, get involved, and make your culture their own.
 They are useful, and you may see great results by implementing them, but the baseline for culture is to lead by example.

 Culture is what you do

 The idea is simple: culture is what you act out.
-If you act it out, if the top leaders act it out, the managers and seniors act it out, then you can expect everyone in your company to follow it.
+If you act it out, if the top leaders act it out, the managers and senior employees act it out; then you can expect everyone in your company to follow it.
 Only when you have that, do you really have a consistent, company-wide culture.